andela-technology/qualified-docs/content/for-teams/getting-started/scoring.md

 :::

 ### What are Signals?
 The Signals system is based on the idea that different aspects of an assessment can be used to signal different things about a candidate.
-The more signals that candidate meets expectations on, the more likely they are high performer.
-Signals are carefully selected to relate to the job role being assessed for, and can be targeted.
+The more criterion-related signals that a candidate meets expectations on, the more likely they are high performer.
+Signals are carefully selected to relate to the job role being assessed for.

 A signal is a value ranging from 0–10, with 10 indicating that the candidate reached full expectations.
-There are currently two key types of signals, though more will be introduced later.
+There are currently two key types of signal sources, though more will be introduced later.
 They are:

 - **Automated score**, such as "correctness score"
 - **Objective rating** via a human scored rubric

+These signal sources can be mapped towards different skills and objectives, which help to build a comprehensive profile about a candidate.

-### Competencies
+### Skills & Objectives
 Signals are fundamentally about establishing a candidate's competency in multiple areas.
 For example, you may utilize correctness scores of only a portion of unit tests to determine how well a candidate is able to complete the requirements of a task, while other unit tests may be related to determining how well a candidate thinks about potential edge cases that weren't called out in the requirements.
 You might supplement these edge case unit tests with some qualitative rubrics, to score the candidate on their ability to write quality code that is both readable and robust.

 ### Signal Mappings

-The Signals system is flexible in how competencies can be scored, through the use of mappings.
-While our Qualified Library challenges come pre-mapped to specific competencies, you may wish to customize this for your own specific competency models.
+The Signals system is flexible in how skills and objectives can be scored, through the use of mappings.
+While our Qualified Library challenges come pre-mapped to specific skills and objectives, you may wish to customize this based off of your own specific competency models.
 Our team can work with you to support the models that make the most sense for your process.

 ------